 Drew is back for his 27th summer at The Glen, 8th as a coach.
 Drew’s legendary status continues to grow and his accolades are endless: a natural born pool-rat, he is the inventor of the flying eggroll, went 9 years being the first in the pool on opening day (he may have camped out a few times), 7-time 4th of July T-shirt relay champion (free the 4), CEO of Camp Fundevils, greased watermelon 2x MVP (1 as kid, 1 as adult), etc. Drew is a member of the CG swim team Hall of Fame holding the 100m back record (58.75).
 He also holds the fastest time ever recorded in the well (1.98), along with being on every well-relay record.
 Drew teaches 6th grade math at Sligo Middle School and coaches the Einstein High School Swim & Dive team in the winter.
 He looks forward to creating epic Saturday themes this summer, continuing to be a part of the CG family, and always protecting The Glen.

 Ian has been swimming with Country Glen since 2006 and holds the Boys 15-18 free record as well as numerous relay records.
 A 2018 graduate of Winston Churchill HS, Ian swam with the Bulldogs as one of their captains, and along with multiple appearances at Metros, Regionals and States meets, he helped lead the team to its first undefeated season in 20 years.
-Year round he swims with Kevin Fisher at RMSC where he holds multiple team records, and this year swam at both the NCSA Junior Nationals in Orlando and the Canadian Swimming Championships in Montreal.
-This fall, he will be studying engineering at Cornell University and swimming with the varsity team.
+Ian is a rising sophomore at the Cornell University College of Engineering and swims with their Division I varsity team.

 Robby has been swimming with Country Glen since 2007, since he was 7 years old.
 Robby started coaching in 2014 with Joe Flaherty’s Dolphins, and for the last two years has been working as a volunteer with Sports Plus, a group that provides swim lessons to children with disabilities.
 He also has spent time with the Churchill Swim and Dive Team, and this past year was a manager for the team.
 This is Robby’s tenth year as a Sun Devil and his first year as a coach for Country Glen.